-Under the Advertising Law and the Drug Administration Law, advertising may not refer to anything that is inconsistent with the medicine's instructions (similar to the Summary of Product Characteristics in Europe) as approved by the authorities.
-The Administrative Measures for Review of Drug Advertisements specify that, where a drug advertisement involves drug name, indications or major functions, pharmacological effects, etc, it shall not go beyond the scope of approved instructions.
+Under the Advertising Law and the Drug Administration Law, drug advertising may not refer to anything that is inconsistent with the medicine's instructions (similar to the summary of product characteristics in Europe) as approved by the authorities.
+The Administrative Measures for Review of Drug Advertisements specify that, where a drug advertisement involves a drug name, indications or major functions, pharmacological effects, etc, it may not go beyond the scope of approved instructions.
 Therefore, advertising may not refer to data on file or other clinical studies that are not already included in the instructions.